Multi-objective optimization for targeted self-assembly among competing polymorphs: Implications for trajectory ensemble optimization

-Nonetheless, since the short trajectories have no information about the consequences of a particular potential at later times, this approach is unable to identify potentials with $Y^f$ values that are substantially greater than that of the left-most point on the Pareto front (\figref{fig:optimization}e--f).
+Nonetheless, since the short trajectories have no explicit information about the consequences of a particular potential at later times, this approach is unable to identify potentials with $Y^f$ values that are substantially greater than that of the left-most point on the Pareto front (\figref{fig:optimization}e--f).
 This observation suggests a fundamental limitation of schemes that optimize by effectively seeking the speed limit of the most kinetically optimal potential on the Pareto front.
-This problem is more severe at the lower density of $\rho = 0.53$ due to the greater trade-off indicated by the elongated shape of the Pareto front (\figref{fig:optimization}f).
-Moreover, since kinetically efficient potentials tend to eventually form a substantial fraction of T$_1$ polymorph (see \secref{sec:tradeoff}), increasing the short-trajectory duration beyond $t_{\text{f}} \approx 400$ actually leads to lower values of $Y^f$ compared to the NMO potential.
-Choosing an appropriate value of the trajectory duration, $t_{\text{f}}$, is thus critical for this optimization approach when it is applied to self-assembly problems with a significant kinetics/thermodynamics trade-off, and yet the criteria for selecting this parameter are generally unknown \textit{a priori}.
+Of the examples shown in \figref{fig:optimization}, this problem is more severe at the lower density due to the greater thermodynamics/kinetics trade-off indicated by the elongated shape of the Pareto front (\figref{fig:optimization}f).
+Moreover, since kinetically efficient potentials tend to eventually form a large fraction of T$_1$ defects (see \secref{sec:tradeoff}), increasing the short-trajectory duration beyond $t_{\text{f}} \approx 400$ actually leads to lower values of $Y^f$ compared to the NMO potential.
+Choosing an appropriate value of the trajectory duration, $t_{\text{f}}$, is thus critical for locating the Pareto front using this optimization approach when it is applied to self-assembly problems with a significant thermodynamics/kinetics trade-off, and yet the criteria for selecting this parameter are generally unknown \textit{a priori}.
 It is likely that this difficulty arises for short-trajectory-based optimization methods more generally.